Haltroy/Foster-Manager/README.md

 If you dualboot your system with 2 completely different operating systems (ex.
 Windows 1x & any GNU/Linux distribution), please execute the [`cleanup.py`](https://github.com/Haltroy/haltroy/blob/main/tools/cleanup.py) Python script before development.
 This will fix most of the problems with OmniSharp.

-If you are a package manager maintainer for an operationg system, feel free to create them.
+If you are a package manager maintainer for an operating system, feel free to create them.
 Just don't forget to check the `Program.cs` file first and put the upstream link so your users can contact me about anything.
 Thanks.

 You can use the [`publish.py`](https://github.com/Haltroy/haltroy/blob/main/tools/publish.py) Python script to auto-build for all architectures or just some of them.